ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

   interactions with other Instances than the Thing (called "offDevice" now), this term is now considered confusing as it would often just be an affordance of another Instance than the Thing.
+  In this draft version, we are trying to use a new keyword called `sdfContext` that is supposed to be slightly more accurate, replacing the `$context` concept that was used in previous draft versions.

 # Instance Information and SDF